juicenator/mtg-saga/README.md

 ## Developing
 This repository is written in [TypeScript](https://www.typescriptlang.org/) and requires the [Node Package Manager](https://www.npmjs.com/).
-To get started, first install dependencies listed in `package.json` by running `npm install`.
+To get started, first install dependencies listed in `package.json` by running `npm install --legacy-peer-deps`.
 Start your local development serve with `npm start`.

 ### Some explanations